dlab-berkeley/R-Fundamentals-Legacy/README.md

-# UC Berkeley Social Sciences R-Fundamentals introductory workshop
+# D-Lab R-FUN!damentals introductory workshop series
 This is the repository for D-Lab's introductory R-Fundamentals workshop series.

 #Learning objectives